 Option #1.
 If you’re reasonably confident about your best long-term option, work out how to get there.

-Try to determine the best route to your top option by talking to people in that field and looking at what successful people have done in the past.
+Try to determine the best route to your top option.
+You can do this by talking to people in that field and looking at what successful people have done in the past.
 In particular, look for exceptions – how have people attained these positions unusually fast, or despite major setbacks?
-Also, double check the advice in our career reviews.
+Also, double check the advice in our career reviews and the article on how to be successful.

 Option #2.
 If you’ve done some research but are still uncertain about your best long-term option, make a plan to try out your top 2-4 options over the next couple of years.